-“The WU Executive Academy's Global Executive MBA has provided me with the necessary backbone,” explains Kerstin Knapp, Chief Human Resources Officer at oil company Puma Energy, on the sidelines of a panel discussion on the topic of “MBA & Career”, which was held at the WU Executive Academy a short while ago.
-According to her, she is well-suited for a career in HR given that she is a university-trained psychologist, but “the higher up you get in the corporate hierarchy, the more you are required to understand how your company works as far as the business-administration side of things is concerned.”
+“The WU Executive Academy's Global Executive MBA has provided me with the necessary backbone,” explains Kerstin Knapp, Executive Vice President, People & Culture at Vestas, a wind power provider, on the sidelines of a recent event.
+The panel discussion was on the topic of “MBA & Career” and was held at the WU Executive Academy.
+According to Knapp, she is well-suited for a career in HR given that she is a university-trained psychologist, but “the higher up you get in the corporate hierarchy, the more you are required to understand how your company works as far as the business-administration side of things is concerned.”
 She says that studying for her MBA degree has helped her gain a holistic appreciation of the big corporate picture: “I now have a better understanding of many of the interconnections in my company.”

 However: Those who think they are in with an excellent chance of getting a senior management job or a breathtaking pay raise just because they have earned an MBA degree often end up being proved wrong.